eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 For more information on customizing your ESLint configuration, refer to the [Configuration File documentation](https://eslint.org/docs/latest/user-guide/configuring/configuration-files).

-Next, add the [json2toml](https://www.npmjs.com/package/json2toml) package, which we'll use to help convert JavaScript objects to TOML:
+Next, add the [json2toml](https://www.npmjs.com/package/json2toml) package, which you'll use to help convert JavaScript objects to TOML:

 ```bash
 npm install json2toml
 ```

-Now we're ready to write the custom formatter.
+Now you're ready to write the custom formatter.

 ### 2. Create the custom formatter

 Custom formatters are just JavaScript functions that receive a `results` object and optional `context` object as arguments and return a string as an output.
-In the custom formatter we'll make in this post, we'll just use the `results` argument.
+In the custom formatter you'll make in this post, you'll just use the `results` argument.
 The `results` argument contains array of all the ESLint results.
 For more information, refer to the [results object documentation](https://eslint.org/docs/latest/developer-guide/working-with-custom-formatters#the-result-object).